Taylor Regan

-Taylor Francis George Regan (born 16 November 1988) is an Australian football (soccer) player who plays as a defender for Charlestown Azzurri.
+Taylor Francis George Regan (born 16 November 1988) is an Australian soccer player who plays as a defender for Charlestown Azzurri.

-Career
+Playing career

 Newcastle Jets

 Regan joined the Jets as part of the youth system in 2008 from state league club Azzurri FC.
 He captained the team and played primarily as a center back.
 On 3 June 2010 his strong performances were rewarded with a one-year contract.

 Taylor Regan made his Debut on 16 October 2010 in Round 10 against Brisbane Roar.
 The Match finished 1–1 and Regan was a standout performer, gaining praise from coaches and senior players.

 During the 12/13 season Regan made 20 appearances and was awarded the Ray Baartz medal as player of the season.
 An award chosen by former greats of the club.
 In 2015 Regan was presented with the Newcastle Jets Members Award for Player of the season.

 In early February 2015, Regan was made captain of the Newcastle Jets by coach Phil Stubbins following the mid-season sackings of several players for disciplinary reasons.

 Regan left the Jets at the conclusion of the 2014–15 A-League season, after being told his contract would not be renewed, following a tumultuous period at the club both and off the field.

-Negeri Sembilan FA
+Negeri Sembilan

-In early December 2015 it was revealed that Regan had signed with Negeri Sembilan FA in the Malaysia Premier League for the 2016 season.
+In early December 2015 it was revealed that Regan had signed with Negeri Sembilan in the Malaysia Premier League for the 2016 season.
 At the club's Season Launch on 12 January, Regan was announced as captain for the upcoming season.
 He left the club in October 2016.